PaulCaruana/react-hooks-global-reducer-server/README.md

 ## Stage II Example

 Redux without the drawbacks.
-No plumbling code, pure functions, loosely coupled component with SOLID design principles.
+No plumbling code, pure functions, loosely coupled components with SOLID design principles.

 ### Background and design

-This example code demonstrates how to create a simple fully functional CRUD API application using Redux with hooks.

-This purpose of this code is to show how to develop a React application without many of the pitfalls Redux imposes as well as using good design techniques.
+This purpose of this code is to show how to develop a simple to use CRUD API React application without many of the pitfalls Redux imposes as well as using good design techniques.
 The following constraints and design practices have been employed: